What to get out of your very first driving lesson

 Don’t stress too much though – your trainer will talk you through everything as you go.

-Driving you’ll learn more about in your first lesson:
+Driving you’ll discover in your first lesson:

 - Inspecting your mirrors and blind spot